CartONG-staff/opsmap-nigeria/README.md

 - components: the folder + file structure follows the components tree in the UI
 - plugins: auto, needed by vuetify
-- types: attempt to structure.
-It's like a domain folder.
+- domain: attempt to structure.
 It holds the domain related competences.

 This architecture needs to be reshaped.
-This is a bit too intuitive.
+This was made a bit too on-the-fly.

 ## Licences